Life in the world's wettest place.

 Vào những tháng ít mưa hơn, cộng đồng thường tổ chức các nghi lễ truyền thống nhằm cầu mùa, cầu an và tạ ơn thiên nhiên

-Living bridge from tree roots
+Living bridge made from tree roots

 Empty